hzdr/d3hack2019-docs/README.md

 # Dresden Deep Learning Hackathon 2019 - Technical Documentation

-This repo will contain helpful hints on how to go about the infrastructure offered at the [d3hack2019](https://indico.mpi-cbg.de/e/d3hack2019).
-Feel free to open issues, send PRs or contribute in any other way.
+This repo contains hints and documentation to help teams participate in the [d3hack2019](https://indico.mpi-cbg.de/e/d3hack2019).
+Topics covere are the infrastructure offered, tips and tricks applying machine learning and potentially other helpful information to make each team as productive as possible.
+Feel free to open issues, send PRs or contribute in any other way to this material.

 ## Compute Infrastructure